mnpathak1/NN01_NNBasics/README.md

 # NN01_NNBasics
 In this course by Prof Ng, basic structure and algorithm of neural network are covered.
-First, some Numpy Python basics for neural network were covered.
+First, some Numpy Python basics for neural network are revised.
 After that, a 2-layer and 'L' layer deep neural network is gone thourgh step-by-step in Python:
   * Forward propagation with weights, bias and initialization (Z=WA+b, A=g(Z))
   * Activation (sigmoid, ReLU, tanh